Bruce Springsteen: Health

 Springsteen has avoided hard drugs his entire life.
 Van Zandt said in 2012, "[Springsteen is] the only guy I know—I think the only guy I know at all—who never did drugs."
 Springsteen has spoken about his struggles with depression, which he began to address in his 30s after years of denial.
 During this time, he also became frustrated with being an underweight "fast food junkie" who had to be helped off the stage after a show due to his poor health.
 He later began following a mostly vegetarian diet while running up to six miles on a treadmill and lifting weights three times a week.
 A 2019 Consequence article celebrating his 70th birthday revealed that he still maintains this routine and diet.
-In September 2023, Springsteen announced the postponement of all his concerts in the US beginning in that month and through December, due to his ongoing treatment for peptic ulcer disease.
+In September 2023, Springsteen announced the postponement of all his concerts in the U.S. beginning in that month and through December, due to his ongoing treatment for peptic ulcer disease.